Get on the road to a new mortgage in Grand Rapids, MI!

 #7: Homeowners Insurance

 Proof of insurance and your first year’s premium paid in full are required prior to closing.
 We will contact your insurance agent for the invoice and verification of the amount of coverage.

 Underwriting will review all of the documentation n ecessary to approve your mortgage loan.
 Additional verifications may be necessary at this point.
 If all the documentation is acceptable, you will be clear to close!

 #9: Closing Disclosure

 You will get a final break down of all costs and money required at least 3 days before closing.
 At time of closing, you will need a government issued identification, as well as a cashier’s check or wire transferred funds for your closing costs.

 It’s closing time!
 Did you bring your identification?
 Do you have a certified check to cover closing costs?
 During the closing, a representative from the title company will review all the loan documents with you.
 They will get signatures from both you and the seller.
 After all money is disbursed, the deed will then be recorded with you as the new owner of record!

 Want to get started on your journey through the loan process and into a new home?
-The experts at Inlanta Mortgage in Grand Rapids, MI are here to help!
+The experts at Guild Mortgage Inlanta in Grand Rapids, MI are here to help!
 To download a PDF version of this article, simply visit our Guides Section.
 Please feel free to Contact Us with any questions or to get started!